sirisian/ecmascript-types/decoratorreplacement.md

 }
 ```

-The stream is defined in §4.2, and Part A needs all of it — kinds, spans,
+The stream is defined in Â§4.2, and Part A needs all of it â€” kinds, spans,
 grouping.
-There is no reading-only subset to carve out, because §7.1 put hygiene
+There is no reading-only subset to carve out, because Â§7.1 put hygiene
 in a minting primitive rather than in the span, so the span a reflection hands
 out is the whole span.